planetfederal/workshops/workshops/postgis/source/en/joins.rst

    44.0039500762811 | 25.5465789002416 |    8175032

-So, of the 8M people in New York, about 44% are "white" and 26% are "black".
+So, of the 8M people in New York, about 44% are recorded as "white" and 26% are recorded as "black".

 Duke Ellington once sang that "You / must take the A-train / To / go to Sugar Hill way up in Harlem."
 As we saw earlier, Harlem has far and away the highest African-American population in Manhattan (80.5%).
 Is the same true of Duke's A-train?